opf/openproject/doc/development/create-openproject-plugin.md

 5. If the plugin is referenced in our feature tour, add a download link to the plugin in the feature tour
 6. Add the newly released plugin to the list of [released plugins](https://www.openproject.org/download/install-plugins/openproject-plugins/).

+# Frontend plugins [WIP]

+Plugins that extend the frontend application may be packaged as **npm modules**.
+These plugins must contain a `package.json` in the root directory of the plugin.

+Plugins are responsible for loading their own assets, including additional images, styles and I18n translations.

+To load translation strings use the provided `I18n.addTranslation` function:

+    ```js
+    I18n.addTranslations('en', require('../../config/locales/js-en.yml').en);
+    ```

+Pure frontend plugins should be considered _a work in progress_.
+As such, it is currently recommended to create hybrid plugins (see below).

+**To use a frontend plugin:**

+  * You will currently need to modify the `package.json` of OpenProject core directly.
+A more robust solution is currently in planning.

+## Hybrid plugins

+Plugins that extend both the Rails and frontend applications are possible.
+They must contain both a `Gem::Specification` and `package.json`.

+_CAVEAT: npm dependencies for hybrid plugins are not yet resolved._

+**To use a hybrid plugin:**

+  * declare the dependency in `Gemfile.plugins` within the `:opf_plugins` group using the Bundler DSL.

+  * then run `bundle install`.

+You **do not** need to modify the `package.json` of OpenProject core.
+Provided Ruby Bundler is aware of these plugins, Webpack (our node-based build pipeline) will bundle their assets.